 Springfield College encourages the use of our RAVE and SC alert systems.
 To learn more, click here.

 Emergency phones and call boxes are located throughout the campus.
-Current locations are:
+Current locations are as follows.

 - Flynn Campus Union

 - Lot 2 guard booth

 - Lot 1 lamp post